 5. Sodium fluoroacetate

-It shall not be lawful to lay baits containing sodium fluoroacetate for the purpose of destroying declared animals except in accordance with the Pesticides Regulations 2 made under the Health Act 1911.
+It shall not be lawful to lay baits containing sodium fluoroacetate for the purpose of destroying declared animals unless the baits are laid by a person who is authorised to do so under the Health (Pesticides) Regulations 2011.

+[Regulation 5 amended in Gazette 1 Feb 2011 p.
+377.]

 6. Laying poison prohibited in certain areas

 A person, other than an inspector or authorised person, shall not lay poison for the purpose of destroying declared animals on any land within 20 metres of a road, reserve or public place that is in a built-up area or in a special rural zone.